Naked-Cat-Plugins/Maximum-Quantity-for-WooCommerce-Shops/readme.txt

 Maximum Quantity for WooCommerce Shops is a simple extension for WooCommerce that only does one thing: it lets you set a max limit for the number of items that can be added to the cart, for each product, per order.

-It’s like one of those signs at the grocery store that says, "LIMIT 2 PER CUSTOMER!"
+It’s like one of those signs at the grocery store that says, “LIMIT 2 PER CUSTOMER!”
 This plugin will not add a sign like that, but the quantity input field (pictured above) will hit a limit.

 You can set a global limit to affect all products in your WooCommerce store or, if you prefer, a different limit for each product, individually.
 Each product’s own limit will always override the global limit.